christophermancini/rainbow-six-bootcamp/content/basic-training/game-modes.md

 * Once the lobby has been created, the server will wait a certain amount of time for it to be filled up to 10 players.
 If the wait duration goes above a certain limit, the custom game session will be cancelled.
 * Custom games hosted on dedicated servers will not be listed and will be accessed by invitation only, after the lobby is created.
 * Custom matches that aren’t held on dedicated servers (LAN or peer-to-peer) will be listed in a server browser.

-## Terrorist Hunt Mode (PVE)

-Terrorist hunt mode allows you to play the scenarios available for multiplayer mode against terrorist bots.
-There are four different scenarios that you will be ordered to execute as a Rainbow Six Operator on three different difficulties.
-You can team up with 4 other operators or go Lone Wolf if you have what it takes.

-### Terrorists

-There are generally three types of terrorists you face in Terrorist Hunt: [Roamer]({{< ref "glossary.md#roamer" >}}), [Bombers]({{< ref "glossary.md#roamer" >}}), and [Ambushers]({{< ref "glossary.md#roamer" >}}).

-### Difficulties

-There are three different difficulties you can play Terrorist Hunt on: Normal, Hard and Realistic.

-#### Normal

-Normal difficulty provides you with an infinite amount of time to complete the objective against fairly easy hostiles.
-Generally there are two [terrorist bombers]({{< ref "glossary.md#bomber" >}}) and around three [terrorist roamers]({{< ref "glossary.md#roamer" >}}).
-On Normal, the terrorists have less precise shooting and do less damage.

-#### Hard

-When playing on Hard difficulty, you are limited to a set time frame to complete the objective.
-Roughly the same number of hostiles that are spawned in Normal can be expected in Hard.
-Also, enemies have precise shooting ability and do normal damage.

-#### Realistic

-Like in Hard difficulty, Realistic also requires you to complete the objective within a set time limit.
-However, there are more hostile terrorists in Realistic mode and they have increased reaction time, accuracy and damage.
-It has proven to be a worthy challenge for the most seasoned operators and requires effective cooperation amongst the squad.

-### Objectives

-In each Terrorist Hunt you are tasked to siege a fortified compound filled with hostile terrorists with a specific objective.
-The four possible objectives are below.

-#### Terrorist Hunt Classic {#pve-classic}

-The objective of this mode is to eliminate all enemy terrorists that are fortified within the compound.

-#### Hostage Extraction {#pve-hostage}

-This mode requires you to locate and safely extract the hostage back to a certain location on the map.

-#### Protect Asset {#pve-asset}

-You and your team have been ordered to protect a high value asset at all costs, you start off within a room and need to fortify defenses before attackers arrive to eliminate your asset.

-#### Disarm Bombs {#pve-bomb}

-Terrorists have fortified a target location and armed two bombs that are minutes away from detonation.
-You need to infiltrate their defenses and disarm both bombs.